rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Yes
 - No
-- I don't know or I don't work at company that would hire software developers.
+- I don't know or I don't work at company that hires software developers.

 > This question assess hiring sentiment.
 Although there is intrinsic uncertainty, it is easy to answer and forward looking.
 > It will also be interesting to see what the demand for Rust skills from companies is over time.